 By Jeffery Garrison I once told a new officer that Washington, D.C. was not only our toughest hardship post, but also the greatest source of culture shock.
 For those of us who have gone through A-100 or FSI courses on culture shock, it’s still a bit of a problem.
 Imagine what it’s like for our [...]

 - Renovating Your DC Home

+This article was part of the original “Cyberspouse” series that ran in our Global Link newsletter in the 1990s.
 We’ve all seen housing prices in the Washington , DC area go up at double-digit rates for the last few years, while Foreign Service salaries have not!
-Many families, including the Cyberspouse’s own, have considered buying a “fixer-upper” in order to get into a desirable area.
-This can be a scary experience for those of [...]
+Many families, including the Cyberspouse’s own, have considered buying [...]